 Myopia, or short-sightedness, is becoming much more prevalent world wide in recent years.
 It occurs when light is focussed in front of your retina, meaning that objects in the distance are blurred, such as when driving or watching television.
 Close vision, such as when reading, remains clear.
 There are many well known risk factors for myopia development, both genetic and environmental, and your optometrist will spend some time looking at these.

 Myopia typically starts during childhood, and is a progressive condition.
-It usually stabilises around the time when children finish growing.
+It usually stabilises around when children finish growing.
 In fact, the younger the child when myopia starts, the more chance a child has of developing high levels of myopia, which persist into adulthood.

-Myopia is not just a vision issue – it is an eye health issue too!
+Myopia is not just a vision issue – it is an eye health issue too !

-It is a well-known fact that there is a higher risk of eye disease in adulthood, with higher levels of myopia.
+It is a well known fact that there is a higher risk of eye disease in adulthood, with higher levels of myopia.
 Retinal detachment, cataract, myopic macular degeneration and glaucoma are all increasingly more likely with higher levels of myopia.